AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 4. Pull from the remote repository to make sure you are up to date
 5. Push to the remote repository

-It gets a little more complicated when when working on other peoples projects, but that should all be covered within this section.
+It gets a little more complicated when working on other peoples projects, but that should all be covered within this section.

 #### Standard workflow: ####
 1. `git pull <remote-name>`